Living in Clark County

 Photo courtesy of Rudy Yanos

 Nevada has no shortage of compelling landscapes, and Clark County is no different.
 Mt.
 Charleston and skiing are just 45 minutes away, and Red Rock National Conservation area beckons on the western fringe of the Las Vegas Valley.
 Lake Mead National Recreation Area, located 30 miles southeast of Las Vegas, caters to boaters, swimmers, fishermen, hikers, wildlife photographers and roadside sightseers.
-Meanwhile, gambling is offered in the destinations of Mesquite, Primm and Laughlin, located on the fun-filled Colorado River.
+Meanwhile, gambling is offered in the destinations of Mesquite, Primm and Laughlin, located on the sun-drenched Colorado River.

 Clark County Highlights